UCSBCarpentry/2022-04-06-ucsb-r-geospatial/_episodes/07-vector-shapefile-attributes-in-r.md

 {: .output}

-To see only unique values within the `TYPE` field, we can use the `levels()` function for extracting the possible values of a categorical variable.
-The special term for categorical variables within R is factor.
-We worked with factors a little bit in [an earlier lesson](https://datacarpentry.org/r-intro-geospatial/03-data-structures-part1/index.html).
+To see only unique values within the `TYPE` field, we can use the `unique()` function for extracting the possible values of a variable.

 ~~~
-levels(lines_HARV$TYPE)
+unique(lines_HARV$TYPE)
 ~~~
 {: .language-r}

 ~~~
-NULL
+"woods road" "footpath"   "stone wall" "boardwalk"
 ~~~
 {: .output}